A short crash course¶

 This document needs revision.
 You should read it quickly and then try out yourself.

-Point your browser to http://team.lino-framework.org/.
-This is the public demo database, it contains fictive data and is visible and writable for everybody.
+Point your browser to https://noi1r.lino-framework.org or https://noi1e.lino-framework.org (two front ends accessing a same database).
+This is the public demo database, it contains fictive data and is visible and writeable for everybody.
 So please don’t post any private information there.

 For this crash course please sign in as user jean.
 You should then see the following screen:

 Note the message

 You are busy with #1 (⚹ Föö fails to bar

 when baz) (■).
 This message is there because you started a work

 session on that ticket, and because you did not yet stop that session.

 You can click on “#1 (⚹ Föö fails to bar when baz)” in order to see the ticket #1.
 Close that window using its Close (X) button in the upper right corner.